jasonmacduffie/isles-of-maga/breach.md

 Magic
 -----
 Characters can learn magic spells as their journey progresses.
-Some spells are arcane, some are divine, and some use the greater of the two.
-A spell that uses the arcane skill must be learned, but a divine spell is always known because it is cast through faith.
-Mana cost is the amount of spirit points that must be spent to cast the spell.
+Some spells are malevolent and some are benevolent, which will change which skill the spell utilizes.

 ### Banish Demon

-Minimum Divine skill: 2
+Minimum Malevolence skill: 2

 Mana cost: 1

-Roll Energy+Divine vs. Energy+Defense against a target demon.
+Roll Energy+Malevolence vs. Energy+Defense against a target demon.
 If the result is 2 or greater, the demon is sent to its region of Demonia.

 ### Bound Weapon

-Minimum Divine skill: 2
+Minimum Benevolence skill: 2

 Mana cost: 1